Xilinx/HPC/docs/src/overview.rst

 As shown below, in the installation package of the Xilinx PCG product, a set of C functions and an FPGA configuration file are provided.
-After the installation, users can direcly call the C functions to offload the JPCG (Jacobi Preconditioned Conjugate Gradient) solve to Alveo FPGA card.
+After the installation, users can direcly call the C functions to offload the JPCG (Jacobi Preconditioned Conjugate Gradient) solver to Alveo FPGA card.

 .. figure:: /images/PCG_stack.png
    :alt: PCG stack